-- · Cash and cash equivalents - Trade receivables
+- · Cash and cash equivalents - · Trade receivables

 Trade receivables are the receivable amounts form clients from the provision of service to them during the usual activity of the company.
 If receivables are collected during the normal operating cycle of the company, which does not exceed one year, they are recorded as current assets.
 Trade receivables are initially recognized at fair value and subsequently measured at amortized cost using the effective interest method, less any impairment.
-On 31.12.2020, the Company did not have any trade receivables.